Doctoral Written Comprehensive Exam

 Exam Coordination and Development

 The Associate Chair for Graduate Studies and the Director of the Doctoral Program coordinate the exam process.
-Students who plan to take comprehensive exams should notify the Department’s Student Services Manager at the beginning of the semester in which they hope to take the exam.
-The Student Services Manager provides the Director of Graduate Studies and the Director of the Doctoral Program with a list of these students and the names of faculty who serve as academic advisors for these students.
+Students who plan to take comprehensive exams should notify the Academic Coordinator at the beginning of the semester in which they hope to take the exam.
+The Academic Coordinator provides the Director of Graduate Studies and the Director of the Doctoral Program with a list of these students and the names of faculty who serve as academic advisors for these students.

 The two exam questions that document candidates’ knowledge of core MCH content and practice are written by the instructors of MHCH 701-702 and faculty with expertise in these areas.